 5. Enjoy the local cuisine

 ⇒ California is home to some fantastic wine.
-Check out my posts on California’s hidden gem Livermore Wine Valley, the best things to do in Calistoga in the Napa Valley and staying at the lovely Solage Spa in Napa.
+Check out my posts on California’s hidden gem Livermore Wine Tasting, the best things to do in Calistoga California in the Napa Valley and staying at the lovely Solage Spa in Napa.

 6. All Hallows Faire